 Feedback: Fab afternoon, really lifted my spirits - Lovely day, made me laugh, lovely people - Brilliant class, thank you.
 This group keeps me sane, love it! - Thank you ever so much for having me as part of this group, it really helps.

 Part of our work involves curating exhibitions at a range of locations around the Trust.
 More often than not this is artwork created by service users as part of a project and this naturally tends to be exhibited on the wards where service users can get the most enjoyment from it.

 Our regular art competition is the other main source of the artwork for exhibitions.
-We have built up a body of work from the competitions, some of which is currently on show in the foyer at St Chad's and in reception at Mellor House.
-We strive to refresh this work when we can.
-The exhibition in Mellor House of the 2011 art competition entries will make way for pictures from this year's competition, due to be launched later on in the year.
+We have built up a body of work from the competitions, some of which is currently on show in the foyer at St Chad's and at various locations across the Trust.